inttter/mdbadges-cli/CONTRIBUTING.md

 Thank you for considering contributing to this project!
 Take a moment to read through the guidelines below before making your contribution.

 > [!IMPORTANT]
-> Node 18 or higher is required.
+> You must have Node.js 18 or higher installed before contributing.

 # Features